 Caesium-137 in Austria's environment

-The nuclear power plant accident in Chernobyl marked its 35th anniversary in 2021.
+2021 marked the 35th anniversary of the nuclear power plant accident in Chernobyl.
 We continue to monitor the environment, food and imports in order to monitor the effects of this disaster and protect the Austrian population.
-This is done in accordance with legal requirements(Radiation Protection Act 2020) on behalf of the Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology (BMK) and the Federal Ministry for Social Affairs, Health, Care and Consumer Protection (BMSGPK).
+This is done in accordance with the legal requirements(Radiation Protection Act 2020) on behalf of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK).

-The reactor disaster in Chernobyl on April 26, 1986, resulted in the release of large quantities of radioactive substances.
+The reactor disaster in Chernobyl on 26 April 1986 led to the release of large quantities of radioactive substances.
 Austria was severely affected by the radioactive fallout - due to precipitation in the days following the release - and the after-effects are still measurable.
-However, only the long-lived caesium-137 with a half-life of about 30 years is still of some importance for radiation exposure in Central Europe.
-In arable and meadow soils, however, the cesium is bound to existing clay constituents and is thus no longer available to plants.
-Cesium-137 therefore no longer plays a role in agricultural products.
-In forest soils, on the other hand, cesium-137 is available to plants in the humus layer and can thus be absorbed into the plants via the roots.
-As a result, wild animals, especially wild boars, ingest cesium-137.
+However, only the long-lived caesium-137 with a half-life of around 30 years is still of some significance for radiation exposure in Central Europe.
+In arable and meadow soils, however, caesium is bound to existing clay components and is therefore no longer available to plants.
+Caesium-137 therefore no longer plays a role in agricultural products.
+In forest soil, on the other hand, caesium-137 is available to plants in the humus layer and can therefore be absorbed into the plants via the roots.
+As a result, wild animals, especially wild boar, ingest caesium-137.

 Monitoring of game meat and mushrooms in Austria 2021

-• 2018: priority action "Wild game and products: Control for heavy metals and radioactivity"
+- 2018: Priority action "Wild game and products: Checking for heavy metals and radioactivity"

 Further information on selected projects can be found here or at the bottom of this page under Downloads.

 We test almost 1,000 food samples for radioactivity every year.
-In agriculturally produced products, the caesium-137 levels are back to the level they were before the Chernobyl accident, but higher caesium-137 levels can still occur in wild mushrooms and game.
-Therefore, we regularly monitor wild meat and mushrooms for cesium-137.
-In addition, imports of mushrooms from third countries are also monitored for cesium-137.
+Caesium-137 levels in agricultural products have returned to pre-Chernobyl levels, but wild mushrooms and venison can still contain higher levels of caesium-137.
+We therefore regularly monitor wild meat and mushrooms for caesium-137.
+In addition, the import of mushrooms from third countries is also checked for caesium-137.

-In the approximately 250 samples of game meat we have measured since 2019, there were only six samples with activity concentrations above the 600 Bq/kg limit.
-These six samples all came from private individuals (hunters) who had shot animals in the wild.
-Therefore, they were not game meat that was commercially available.
-Among the wild mushrooms checked, all measurement results of chanterelles and porcini were far below this limit.
-Only one semolina stubble mushroom sample showed a value above 600 Bq/kg.
+Of the approximately 360 game meat samples we have measured since 2019, there were only nine samples with activity concentrations above the limit of 600 Bq/kg.
+These nine samples all came from private individuals (hunters) who had shot animals in the wild.
+They were therefore not wild game meat that was commercially available.
+In the wild mushrooms tested, all of the results for chanterelles and porcini mushrooms were well below this limit.
+Only one sample of bread stubble mushrooms was found to be above 600 Bq/kg.
 The activity concentration of the sample was approx. 23,000 Bq/kg.
-This sample originated from a project of the province of Carinthia for the creation of a caesium-137 mushroom map.
+This sample came from a project of the province of Carinthia to create a caesium-137 mushroom map.

 Caesium-137 - Risk

-The effects of Chernobyl contribute only to a very small extent to the average radiation exposure of the population in Austria (see graph below).
+The effects of Chernobyl only account for a very small proportion of the average radiation exposure of the population in Austria (see graph below).

 The measure of exposure to radioactivity is the dose and is expressed in milli-Sievert (mSv).
-If one consumes ten portions of wild boar meat (1 portion = 250 g) per year from the maximum contaminated wild boar (4,710 Bq/kg) from the project "Radioecological evaluation of radionuclide contamination in forest ecosystems 30 years after Chernobyl", the absorbed dose is thus 0.15 mSv per year.
-This corresponds to about half of the annual dose received from the intake of natural radionuclides with food (0.3 to 0.4 mSv per year).
+If you eat ten portions of wild boar meat (1 portion = 250 g) per year from the maximum contaminated wild boar (4,710 Bq/kg) from the project "Radioecological evaluation of radionuclide contamination in forest ecosystems 30 years after Chernobyl", the ingested dose is 0.15 mSv per year.
+This corresponds to about half the annual dose that is ingested through the intake of natural radionuclides with food (0.3 to 0.4 mSv per year).

-For comparison, a transatlantic flight or a lung X-ray corresponds to a dose of about 0.05 - 0.09 mSv, a mammography examination to about 0.2 to 0.3 mSv.
-The natural radiation exposure in Austria is about 2 to 3 mSv per year.
-The total annual radiation dose of an average Austrian is about 4.5 mSv.
+For comparison: a transatlantic flight or a lung x-ray corresponds to a dose of approx. 0.05 - 0.09 mSv, a mammography examination approx. 0.2 to 0.3 mSv.
+The natural radiation exposure in Austria is approx. 4.3 mSv per year.
+The total annual radiation dose of an average Austrian is around 6 mSv.

-The consumption of wild meat and wild mushrooms is usually so low that the resulting dose does not play a relevant role, even if some mushrooms (such as the Semmelstoppel mushroom from the project on the cesium-137 mushroom map) are above the limit.
-However, those who want to keep exposure as low as possible for themselves personally can switch to cultivated mushrooms and to mushrooms from regions with lower levels of cesium-137 in the soil.
-The concentration of cesium-137 in the soils in Austria can be looked up on themap of the Federal Environment Agency on cesium-137 in the soil.
-In the red areas, there is a higher probability of finding mushrooms with cesium-137 levels above the limit.
+The amount of game meat and wild mushrooms consumed is usually so small that the resulting dose is not relevant, even if some mushrooms (such as the Semmelstoppel mushroom from the caesium-137 mushroom map project) are above the limit.
+However, if you want to minimise your personal exposure, you can switch to cultivated mushrooms and mushrooms from regions with lower caesium-137 levels in the soil.
+The concentration of caesium-137 in the soil in Austria can be seen on the Federal Environment Agency's map of caesium-137 in the soil.
+In the red areas, the probability of finding fungi with a caesium-137 content above the limit value is higher.

 Contact